techstep/pavise/docs/architecture.md

 ## Routes

-Currently, we have one route:
+Currently, we have two routes:
 `GET /urlinfo/1/[hostname_and_port]/[original_path_and_query_string]`

 This returns a JSON payload in the form of: